Flexible rational approximation and its application for matrix functions

 where $\delta$ is a small positive number.
-The feasibility problem has a solution if and only if $\theta\leq 0$.
+The feasibility problem is solved if and only if $\theta\leq 0$.

-\begin{remark} Note that as the number of available points $N$ grows, we obtain more information about approximating the function.
+\begin{remark} Note that as the number of available points $N$ grows, we obtain more information for approximating the function.
 However, as $N$ gets larger, so are the required computational resources and runtime of any optimization algorithm that we may employ.
-Therefore, ideally, we wish to keep $N$ small while extracting enough information so the rational approximation will be as accurate as possible.
+Therefore, ideally, we wish to keep $N$ small while extracting enough information to make the rational approximation as accurate as possible. \end{remark}

 Sampling a function is the subject of numerous studies, e.g.,~\cite{zayed2018advances}, which is beyond the scope of this paper.
-In practice, one can use a global sampling strategy, for example, equidistant sampling, which is sufficient in many cases (as seen in the sequel).
-Furthermore, a universal approach for a wide class of common functions is introduced in~\cite{avron2019universal}, which randomly samples the segment of interest according to non-uniform ideal sampling distribution.
-Alternatively, when the number of points is required to be small, one may use Chebyshev points (or nodes) which are the roots of the Chebyshev polynomial of the first kind.
+In practice, one can use a global sampling strategy, for example, equidistant sampling, which is sufficient in many cases.
+Furthermore, a universal approach for a wide class of common functions is introduced in~\cite{avron2019universal}, which randomly samples the segment of interest according to a non-uniform ideal sampling distribution.
+Alternatively, when the number of points is required to be small, one may use Chebyshev points (or nodes), which are the roots of the Chebyshev polynomial of the first kind.